EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 recommendations on the usage of CoAP.

-Several of the discussed attacks can be mitigated by not using NoSec or with the Echo option specified in {{I-D.ietf-core-echo-request-tag}}.
+Several of the discussed attacks can be mitigated by not using NoSec or by using the Echo option {{I-D.ietf-core-echo-request-tag}}.

 # Attacks using CoAP